From the founder of the Holosapiens Project

 Tired Woman For Spleen

 General tiredness is another typical symptom of Spleen deficiency.
-The Spleen is unable to perform its transformational duty (to transform food into food essences, blood and Qi), leading to a general Qi deficiency and lassitude.
-The muscles and body tissues are not being sufficiently nourished therefore weakness of the limbs may be also experienced.
+The Spleen is unable to perform its transformational duty (to transform food into "food essence", blood and Qi), leading to a general Qi deficiency and lassitude.
+The muscles and body tissues are not being sufficiently nourished therefore weakness of the limbs may be experienced.
 As there is not enough blood produced the facial complexion may become sallow and the tongue may become pale.

 Other symptoms of Spleen deficiency are digestion related – gas and bloating (specially after meals), abdominal distention, and loose stools.
 If the Spleen Qi is deficient for longer periods of time and the condition is allowed to worsen, the Yang of the Spleen (the warming principle) will eventually also become deficient, which will lead to “deficiency of digestive fire”.
 Symptoms of deficient digestive fire manifest in watery stools (rather than loose stools), which often contain undigested food.
 As the warming principle is deficient there will be cold signs in addition to the digestive symptoms.
 Such are coldness in the abdomen, cold hands and feet, and swollen and wet tongue with teeth marks on the sides.
 (1)

 A prolonged Spleen Qi deficiency may also lead to what is called “Spleen Qi sinking”.
 The main manifestation of this syndrome is prolapse.
-As one of the functions of the Spleen is to “hold things in place” a chronically deficient Spleen may lead to prolapse of the stomach, uterus, and anus.
+As one of the functions of the Spleen is to raise Qi and hold organs in place a chronically deficient Spleen may lead to prolapse of the stomach, uterus, and anus.
 Urgent and frequent urination is another sign of “Spleen Qi sinking”.

 One of the functions of the Spleen is to "hold the blood in the vessels".
 Thus a deficient Spleen may sometimes manifest in bleeding such as blood in the stool and/or urine, bleeding from the uterus, blood spots under the skin, purpura.